JamesAlexanderHill/react-firebase-boilerplate/README.md

 # React Google Auth Boilerplate
 A boilerplate ReactJS application (create-react-app) with an ExpressJS server and Google login using Google Identity.

+## Features
+- Sign-in with google account button
+- Auth context provider that stores Google JWT + user data in session storage
+- Auth context exposes an authFetch method that automatically adds the JWT as a bearer token
+- ExpressJS server that verifies Google JWT + injects user object into authenticated requests
+- Sqlite db that associates a uuid with an email.
+Allowing additional user data to be stored and associated with a Google account

 ## Development
 `npm run watch`